bdodia/REST-js-tester/README.md

 1. Clone the project
 2. Run <code>npm install</code> from the project folder to install the dependencies
 3. To start the JSON server execute <code>npm run devdb</code> from the command prompt

+# Querying the json resource
+1. On running the command <code>npm run devdb</code> the terminal will print out the endpoint url
+2. Open the endpoint URL using a browser or postman, e.g. <code>http://localhost:3000/tools </code>
+3. You're now all set to consume the data via your frontend website